Home / SIEW 2025 / SIEW Energy Insights

 Speaker:

-Dr Owen Chen, Chief Technology Officer & Vice President, Concord New Energy Group
+Dr Owen Chen, Chief Technical Officer and Vice President, Concord New Energy Group

 As renewable energy penetration increases, energy systems must evolve to address intermittency, peak demand, and system balancing.
 Battery Energy Storage Systems (BESS) have become essential for enhancing grid flexibility, enabling renewable integration, and maintaining reliability across evolving power networks.